 8. Avoid misrepresentation of a research project or paper for other than its original intended usage.

 9. Determine, before the last day to drop courses without penalty, when course requirements conflict with a student's core beliefs.
 If there is such a conflict, the student should consider dropping the class.
-A student who finds this solution impracticable may request a resolution from the instructor.
-This policy does not oblige the instructor to grant the request, except in those cases when a denial would be arbitrary and capricious or illegal.
-This request must be made to the instructor in writing and the student must deliver a copy of the request to the office of the department head.
+A student who finds this solution impracticable may request a resolution from the faculty member.
+This policy does not oblige the faculty member to grant the request, except in those cases when a denial would be arbitrary and capricious or illegal.
+This request must be made to the faculty member in writing and the student must deliver a copy of the request to the office of the department head.
 The student's request must articulate the burden the requirement would place on the student's beliefs.

-E. Any student found in violation of the aforementioned examples of dishonesty may, in addition to the appropriate academic sanctions imposed by the professor, have his/her name forwarded to the Dean of Students for appropriate institutional sanctions identified below.
+E. Any student found in violation of the aforementioned examples of dishonesty may, in addition to the appropriate academic sanctions imposed by the faculty member, have his/her name forwarded to the Dean of Students and/or other designated individuals/entities for appropriate institutional sanctions identified below.
+All members of the University community have the obligation to report instances of academic dishonesty to the responsible faculty member.

-F. Weber State University reserves the right to take appropriate action against any individual or group which is found upon hearing to pose an unreasonable risk of harm to the health, safety, or welfare of the University community.
+F. Weber State University reserves the right to take appropriate action against any individual or group which is found to pose an unreasonable risk of harm to the health, safety, or welfare of the University community, subject to applicable due process rights outlined herein.

 V. STUDENT ORGANIZATIONS AND ACTIVITIES